grongierisc/formation-template-python/README.md

 Let's explain this code.

-First, we import the `BusinessOperation` class from the `grongier.pex` module.
+First, we import the `BusinessOperation` class from the `iop` module.

 Then, we create a class named `MyBo` that inherits from `BusinessOperation`.